A smooth basis for atomistic machine learning: Theory

 As discussed in Ref.~\citenum{niga+20jcp}, these can be transformed into the irreducible coupled form $\rep<q||\frho[\sigma;\lambda\mu]_i^\nu>$, which can also be constructed iteratively using Eq.~\eqref{eq:gen-cg-iter}.
 Considering the iterative construction, it is easy to see that at each order the coupling combines the projections of degenerate LE functions with the same values of $n$ and $l$, and so the irreducible SO(3) equivariant basis states are also eigenstates of the Laplacian in $\Omega^{\nu}$.

-It follows that an ACDC construction based on LE functions will generate the smoothest possible equivariant basis in which to expand the $\nu$-neighbor density correlations, provided the expansion is truncated appropriately.
+It follows that an ACDC construction based on LE functions will generate the smoothest possible (in the sense of a multi-dimensional generalization of Eq.~\eqref{eq:rq}) equivariant basis in which to expand the $\nu$-neighbor density correlations, provided the expansion is truncated appropriately.
 In particular, smoothness will be achieved at each order $\nu$ by retaining all equivariants with $\Omega^{\nu}$ Laplacian eigenvalues below some threshold $E_{\rm max}({\nu})$.
 The $\nu$-independent choice

 is especially convenient because it ensures that every LE basis function with $E_{nl}\le E_{\rm max}(1)$ is included in at least one $\nu$-neighbor equivariant, and that no LE basis function with $E_{nl} > E_{\rm max}(1)$ is ever used.